simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/lint_and_doc_hash_util.md

 **[Notes]**

-Returned directory path will create automatically if it does not exist.
+This interface creates a returned directory path if it does not exist.

 ## `get_target_module_hash_file_path` function docstring